kaycebasques/technicalwriting.dev/index.rst

 A blog about technical writing by `Kayce Basques <https://kayce.basqu.es>`_.

-I'm currently focused on :ref:`embeddings`.
+My current research focus is :ref:`embeddings`.

 .. _a11y: